ReDI-School/ux_ui_bootcamp/projects/03_web_application/README.md

 ## 4. Considerations
 - Interviews and surveys are not allowed, so that you dare to experiment with the design process.
 The usability tests must be non-moderated.
 - You recruit users for the tests.
-Try to make them potential users and ideally test with 5 people, otherwise the results may be biased or insufficient.
+Try to make them potential users and ideally test with 5 people otherwise the results may be biased or insufficient.
 - You should present your own solution, prototypes and tests.
 We know that some solutions will be similar since they solve the same challenge, but our way of thinking and solving is unique, dare to explore beyond the conventional.

 ## 5. Scope